SyedMasood11/Patients-and-Doctors-data-using-MS-access/README.md

 # Patients-and-Doctors-data-using-MS-access
-Creating Form interface to input data and also saving it in form of table.
-Created report for further analysis
+Tables, Forms, Queries and Reports for data storing and analysis using MS access